jcmello2/aggregator-advanced-settings/readme.txt

 == Description ==

 Aggregator Advanced Settings shows additional WP options, for a better customization experience.
-Options are organized in categories (tabs): General, Admim, Login, Security and Performance.

 Major features in AAS include:

-= General Options =
 * Try to hide 'Powered by WordPress' from the footer.
-* Disable auto updates, RSS feeds jpeg compression and search feature.

-= Admin Options =
+* Hide 'Thank you for creating with WP' from the admin footer.
+* Remove WordPress version number from the html head source.
 * Hide admin bar (and profile page) from non-admin users.
 * Show all settings on the settings menu with preview option.

-= Login Options =
+* Disable RSS feeds and search feature.
+* Enable shortcodes in custom HTML widgets.
+* Disable login by email (username only).
+* Custom login errors message (makes it a bit more secure).
 * Set login page style from a list of available themes.
-* Replace WP logo (and title) in login page with custom logo and home link.
+* Replace WP logo (and title) in login page with site custom logo and site home link.

-= Security Options =
-* Reject malicious URL (GET) requests.
-* Disable XML-RPC and the file editor (themes and plugin).

-= Performance Options =
-* Disable emoji and embed support

-= Other Features =
-* Simple register / login widget.
+* Remove navigation, back to home and/or privacy links in login page.
+* Register / Login widget with optional privacy policy link.
 * Portuguese translation (pt_PT).

 == Installation ==